isp-cluj/isp-lab-10-2023/README.md

 # Lab 10 - Race Track

 ## Introduction
-In this lab you will create a very basic race simulation game using threads.
+In this lab, you will develop a simple race simulation game using threads.

 ## Exercise 1
-Run Semaphore application an observe how a thread is created and started.
+Execute the Semaphore application and observe how a thread is created and started.

 ## Exercise 2
-Analyize CarRace class and idientify what is missing and what instructions you need to add in orther to start the race for 4 created and ready to race cars.
+Examine the CarRace class and determine what is missing and which instructions need to be added in order to initiate a race for four cars that are created and ready to compete.

 ## Exercise 3
-Put together Semaphore and CarRace so that race starts when semaphore is green (Semaphor thread has finised execution).
-For implementing this exercise you will use join() method.
+Integrate Semaphore and CarRace so that the race begins when the semaphore turns green (i.e., when the Semaphore thread finishes execution).
+To implement this exercise, you will utilize the join() method.

-Strating with this exercise you will work in raceapp package.
-Copy in the raceapp package the classes from racedemo package and do necessary changes there.
+Starting with this exercise, work within the raceapp package.
+Copy the classes from the racedemo package into the raceapp package and make any necessary modifications.

 ## Exercise 4
-Update application from exercise 3 so that sound start playing when cars start racing and stops when all cars finished.
+Modify the application from Exercise 3 so that a sound starts playing when the cars begin racing and stops when all cars have finished.

 ## Exercise 6
-Add a mechanism to detect and display (in text mode or graphical) the standing order after race finish and race duration for each of the car.
+Incorporate a mechanism to detect and display (in text or graphical mode) the standings after the race has concluded and the race duration for each car.

 ## Exercise 7
-Create a thread which increment a timer (long variable each 10 miliseconds).
-The thread will be started when race start and will be stopped when race ends.
-After timer is stopped will display measured time.
+Develop a thread that increments a timer (long variable) every 10 milliseconds.
+This thread will start when the race begins and stop when the race ends.
+Once the timer is stopped, display the measured time.